 The Home Education exemption is outlined in Excerpts from Texas Education Code As Passed by the 76th Texas Legislature, Chapter 25 Subchapter C. - Operation Of Schools and School Attendance, Section 25.086.
 Basically, we are considered private schools and so our kids are exempt under section 1, enrolled in a private or parochial school.
 We are considered to be private schools.

-Another great resource for finding out if *Is it Legal???* is a site written by an attorney.
+A great site about the history of homeschooling is written by an attorney.
 Carwrecks gives a history of home schooling in Texas from a legal point of view.

 Some school districts have their entire curriculum (lesson plans, not books) online for you to review.
 This is a good resource if you have questions about re-enrolling your child into your school district.
 Many home school parents start out just wanting to home educate only one of their children or all their children for only one year.
 Some do re-enroll their children, others find they are enjoying their home school experience and see the development of their child to the point of never re-enrolling them in public school.